 Sunflower seeds that are incorporated into trail mixes or offered for humans may be great, high energy snacks for birders, but they are not typically appropriate to feed to birds.
 Seeds treated for human consumption are often heavily salted or coated with other flavors or seasonings that are unhealthy for birds, but could be carefully rinsed in clean water to remove the seasonings and allowed to dry in a thin layer, then fed to birds.
 This is not recommended for long-term feeding, however, since the seeds for humans are even more expensive than raw, hulled sunflower seeds intended for birds and even with diligent rinsing all the seasonings cannot be fully removed.
 Under no circumstances should candy-coated or chocolate-coated sunflower seeds be fed to birds.

-Hulled sunflower seeds are a nutritious, convenient food to offer birds, and can make bird feeding easier for backyard birders who prefer low-maintenance foods for birds that do not leave piles of discarded hulls behind.
-Preferred by dozens of bird species, birders who discover the ease of feeding sunflower hearts will also soon come to prefer these seeds.
+Hulled sunflower seeds are a nutritious, convenient food to offer birds, and can make bird feeding easier for birders who prefer low-maintenance foods for birds that do not leave piles of discarded hulls behind.
+Just as hulled sunflower seeds are preferred by dozens of bird species, birders who discover the ease of feeding sunflower hearts will also soon come to prefer these seeds.